Bernard Matemera: Later life and exhibitions

 Matemera had two wives, with whom he had eight children, and he stayed at Tengenenge throughout the war for Zimbabwean Independence at a time when many other artists abandoned their way of life.
 He became the symbolic leader of the community and from the 1980s gained worldwide recognition, with works included in exhibitions in the US, UK, Germany, The Netherlands and elsewhere.

 Matemera's sculptures are in the permanent collections of the National Gallery of Zimbabwe, the Chapungu Sculpture Park, the Museum fur Völkerkunde, Frankfurt and many others.
-In 1987, Matemera was invited to Yugoslavia to make a large sculpture at the Josip Broz Tito Museum in Titograd.
+In 1987, Matemera was invited to Yugoslavia to make a large sculpture at the "Josip Broz Tito" Art Gallery of the Nonaligned Countries in Titograd.
 Celia Winter-Irving chose Matemera's work "Man turning into hippo" to illustrate the front cover of the paperback version of her classic book on Zimbabwean sculpture.